Allen ruled out of Wales' World Cup opener

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Wales midfielder Joe Allen is out of Monday's World Cup opener against the United States with a hamstring injury.
+Midfielder Joe Allen has been ruled out of Wales' World Cup opener against the United States on Monday because of a hamstring injury.

-"We said from the start we were going to give him every possible chance but he's not going to make it if I'm being completely honest," says manager Robert Page.
+"We said from the start, we're going to give every possible chance that we can to get him to play that first game," said Wales manager Robert Page.

-"If he breaks down, he's definitely out for the tournament.
-We're not going to push him."
+"We could have pushed him, but if he breaks down then he's definitely out of the tournament.
+Risk over reward."

-After taking on the United States on Monday, 21 November, Wales face Iran four days later, and complete the group stage against neighbours England on Tuesday, 29 November.
+Wales face Iran on Friday and play their final Group A game against England on 29 November.

-Allen had hoped to be fit for their group opener after Swans boss Russell Martin expressed anger at the player's medical treatment at the Championship club.

-Martin had said Allen's treatment "wasn't good enough", but the 32-year-old, who has not played since 17 September, was still named in Wales' squad for Qatar by boss Robert Page.
+Swansea boss Russell Martin said Allen's medical treatment at the club "wasn't good enough", but he was named in Wales' squad for Qatar.

+A key player for Wales, 32-year-old Allen played at the past two European Championships and earned a place in the official Uefa team of the tournament when Wales reached the semi-finals of Euro 2016.

+Other than him, Wales have their entire 26-man squad to choose from against the US.

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon